LeVi4869/Circle_Clicker/README.md

 Updates will come when I have more time.

-Any opinions/contribution is greatly appreciated
+Any opinions/contribution is greatly appreciated.